Security Data Works

 Security Lake sits inside that picture as the strongest production deployment vector for AWS-heavy environments.
 It validates a specific claim: that managed OCSF infrastructure can drop the adoption cost by roughly 60–80% versus DIY for the AWS-native portion of an organization's telemetry.
 It does not validate the broader claim that OCSF runs cleanly at petabyte scale across heterogeneous vendor sources; the integration-quality variance across Tiers 2–4 is exactly the place where the broader claim has its evidence gap.

 What would change the answer.
-Independent measurement of OCSF mapping quality across the major Tier 2 vendor integrations (CrowdStrike, Okta, Palo Alto, Cisco, Zscaler) — the gap between marketing compliance claims and actual field-mapping completeness is the next evidence question.
-A managed multi-cloud OCSF equivalent (Azure Sentinel OCSF, GCP Chronicle OCSF, or a vendor-neutral platform) shipping at production quality.
-Production-validated AI-generated OCSF mapping for Tier 4 sources, which would meaningfully shrink the integration tail.
-Each of these moves the research-page anchor in a specific direction.
+The first thing is independent measurement of OCSF mapping quality across the major Tier 2 vendor integrations (CrowdStrike, Okta, Palo Alto, Cisco, Zscaler), since the gap between marketing compliance claims and actual field-mapping completeness is the next evidence question.
+The second is a managed multi-cloud OCSF equivalent (Azure Sentinel OCSF, GCP Chronicle OCSF, or a vendor-neutral platform) shipping at production quality.

 Useful, when its shape matches yours.